 Simple English definitions for legal terms

-Read a random definition: time unity
+Read a random definition: federal land bank

 A parson is a spiritual leader who is in charge of a parish.
 They are also known as a rector and are different from a vicar.
 Sometimes, a lay person can be a rector instead of a clergy member.
 In Roman law, a rector can also be a governor or ruler.
 The word "rectum" means "right" or "a trial or accusation," while "rectus" means "straight" or "direct" in terms of a line of descent.